-ThinkMarkets offers the popular MT4 forex trading platform.
-To see a list of the top MT4 brokers, see our comparison of MT4 brokers.
-ThinkMarkets also offer their custom ThinkTrader platform.
+ThinkMarkets is one of the few brokers that offer both of the MetaTrader platforms; MT4 and MT5.
+To see how the two platforms compare, you can read our comparison of MT4 vs MT5 here.
 The combination of downloadable platforms for both Mac and Windows allows traders to trade with their device of choice.

 ThinkMarkets also offer mobile apps for Android and iOS, making it easier to keep an eye on and execute your trades while you are on the move.See ThinkMarkets 's platforms